ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 ....
 ```

-The twig block `basket_preview` in pagelayout.html.twig has to be changed using a static HTML markup which will be replaced by JS after loading the session data:
+5.\ Change the Twig block `basket_preview` in `pagelayout.html.twig` using a static HTML markup which is replaced by JS after loading the session data:

 ``` html+twig
 {% block basket_preview %}